AlbertoV5/DxTracker-Reaper/README.md

 `threshold = 0.9` The score/confidence threshold for returning a frame (ratio).

-`overlapitems = True` Reaper, new project items can overlap between different Dx tracks (based on hop and frame length).
+`overlapitems = True` Resultant items can overlap between different Dx tracks (based on hop and frame length).

 Other variables are meant for the project data.